jamesjefferies/jamesjefferies.github.com/source/_posts/2010-06-08-why-has-my-jsf-button-stopped-working.markdown

 So, if you have a button which stops working under certain circumstances, check any rendering on the component or parent components!

-More info can be found on the <a href="http://forums.sun.com/thread.jspa?threadID=5410200">sun forums</a> and on <a href="http://balusc.blogspot.com/2010/06/benefits-and-pitfalls-of-viewscoped.html">BalusC's</a> useful site
+More info can be found on the [sun forums](http://forums.sun.com/thread.jspa?threadID=5410200) and on [BalusC's](http://balusc.blogspot.com/2010/06/benefits-and-pitfalls-of-viewscoped.html) useful site